 Window ACs are easy to install, have high cooling power, and use energy more efficiently than portable units.
 The BTU rating is the measure of cooling power.
 The higher that number is, the bigger the room the unit can cool.
 For large room air conditioning, choose an AC with high BTU ratings.

 Most window units are installed in windows.
-However, some can be installed through a wall, only if they have slide-out chassis wall sleeve.
-A through the wall air conditioner is, however, a much better solution if you don’t have windows, and looking to install ac on a wall.
+However, some can be installed through a wall, only if they have a slide-out chassis wall sleeve.
+A through-the-wall air conditioner is, however, a much better solution if you don’t have windows, and looking to install ac on a wall.